edgedb/easy-edgedb/chapter17/index.md

 Looks like the Demeter and Castle Dracula got their coffins!

-## Aliases: creating subtypes when you need them
+## Object type aliases: creating subtypes when you need them

 We've used abstract types a lot in this book.
 You'll notice that abstract types by themselves are generally made from very general concepts, such as `Person` and `HasNameAndCoffins`.
 In databases in real life you'll probably see them in the forms `HasEmail`, `HasID` and so on, which get extended to make subtypes.